-A: Government guidance has also confirmed that employees must receive their normal pay when on holiday which can include overtime and commission provided it is regular and averaged out over the previous 12 months (from 6 April 2020).
+A: Employees must receive their normal pay when on holiday which can include overtime and commission provided it is regular and averaged out over the previous 12 months (from 6 April 2020).
 However, this is only for the 20 days of ‘European’ holiday and not for the additional 8 days for full-time workers which is a statutory requirement in the UK, or the additional contractual days over 28 given in employees’ contracts.
 Therefore employers with employees who earn significant commission may want to specify that the holiday is used up in a certain order so that the surplus over the 20 days ‘European’ holiday is used up first and commission does not have to be paid and then the 20 days ‘European holiday’ when it does.

 In relation to pay for bank holidays, check contracts to see exactly how holiday is expressed and whether it is just 28 days or 28 days plus bank and public holidays or inclusive of them.

 Q: How do we select those to be furloughed?

-A: If you have a group of employees who would all qualify to be furloughed after 1 July 2020 who all do the same job and only need half of them, then you will have to apply fair and objective selection criteria in deciding who stays and who is ‘furloughed’.
+A: If you have a group of employees who would all qualify to be furloughed who all do the same job and only need half of them, then you will have to apply fair and objective selection criteria in deciding who stays and who is furloughed.
 This would have to be carried out quickly and probably based on what skills you will need in the short term.
 So, for instance, if you need some of the sales force you are going to select your best sellers to stay as they have the best chance of making sales.
 Bear in mind that decisions must not be discriminatory.